 What is a Postdoctoral Scholar?

-The University defines a Postdoctoral Scholar as someone who has recently completed their doctoral degree (within 5 years), working under the supervision of a faculty mentor, will have an appointment (of up to 3 years) that is focused on research and scholarship as preparation for a full-time academic or research career, being encouraged and expected to publish the results of their independent research.
+The University defines a Postdoctoral Scholar as someone who has recently completed their doctoral degree (within 5 years), working under the supervision of a faculty mentor, will have an appointment that is focused on research and scholarship as preparation for a full-time academic or research career, being encouraged and expected to publish the results of their independent research.
+Initial contracts can be up to 4 years (with the option to renew to a maximum of 6 years).

 What You Can Expect: